 1. Get her involved in holiday celebrations

-When it comes time to trim the tree or start cooking for Hanukkah dinner, get your Au Pair involved.
-She has already committed herself to spending a year of her life in Canada with your family.
+When it comes time to trim the Christmas tree or cooking Hanukkah dinner, get your Au Pair involved.
+She has already committed herself to a year in Canada with your family.
 Make her feel a part of it!
 Get her to take the kids shopping for wrapping paper or get her a picture with Santa.
 Give her memories that will last a lifetime!

 2. Add in her customs